zakirullin/cognitive-load/README.md

 ## Conclusion
 We have enough intrinsic cognitive load in the work that we do already, why add more on top of that?
-We should be doing everything we can, to reduce any cognitive load above and beyond what is intrinsic to the work we do.
+We should be doing everything we can to reduce any cognitive load above and beyond what is intrinsic to the work we do.

 **If you are holding a lot of stuff in your head, think about future developers, yourself included.
 They would have to recreate this high cognitive load.**